LouisMastelinck/Monitor-security-policy-changes-or-admin-activities/README.md

-# Monitor critical security policy changes
+# Monitor critical security actions

 ## Policy changes
 The following repo contains detection rules for changes to your critical security policies.